 For example, you can go to Indian, Asian or Surinamese stores to get more flavour than you’ll find in all Dutch stamppot combined.
 Heck, if you are looking for cheap alcohol, then a Polish store will definitely do the job.

 Farmers’ markets in the Netherlands

-A farmers’ market we strongly recommend is the Haagse Markt in The Hague, which is one of the largest outdoor markets in Europe.
-It sells not only food, but pretty much anything you can imagine.
-Clothes, electronics, household items, you name it.
-It’s open Mondays, Wednesdays, Fridays and Saturdays.
-If you go right before the closing time at 5:00 PM, you have the chance to get even better discounts on vegetables, as the sellers will give away their remaining produce for an even lower price.
+It’s open on Mondays, Wednesdays, Fridays, and Saturdays.
+If you get there just before 5 PM, you have the chance to get even better discounts on vegetables, as the sellers will give away their remaining produce for an even lower price.

 Do you have any other recommendations for those who want to get groceries for cheap?
-Let us know in the comments.
+Tell us in the comments below!